We the Living: Initial publication

 The novel was first completed in 1934.
 Despite support from H. L. Mencken, who deemed it "a really excellent piece of work", it was rejected by several publishers until September 1935, when George Platt Brett of Macmillan Publishing agreed to publish it.
 Brett's decision was not without controversy within Macmillan.
-Associate editor Granville Hicks, then a member of the American Communist Party, was strongly opposed to publishing Rand's novel.
+Associate editor Granville Hicks, then a member of the Communist Party USA, was strongly opposed to publishing Rand's novel.
 Rand later said that Brett was unsure whether the novel would turn a profit, but he thought it was a book that ought to be published.
 The first edition was issued on April 7, 1936.

 The initial American publication of We the Living was not a commercial success.
 Macmillan did not expect the novel to sell and did little marketing.
 Initial sales were slow and although they picked up later, Macmillan destroyed the plates before the first printing of 3000 copies sold out.
 Eighteen months after its release, the novel was out of print.
 Rand's royalties from the first American edition amounted to $100.

 There was also a British publication by Cassell in January 1937, and editions were published in Denmark and Italy.
 These did considerably better than the American release, remaining in print into the 1940s.